why ceo reputation management matters (photo by https://www.flickr.com/photos/dariusmonsef/)

 We live in a society that intensely scrutinizes leaders, and CEOs are certainly not immune.
 We see annual articles such as The Top 5 CEO blunders of 2014 and The Worst CEO Screw-Ups of 2013.
 Lead a company, and you can be sure they’ll be watching to see if you trip up and make a mistake.
 Everyone is aware of company wrongdoings, and often, those fall on CEOs, influencing not just company reputation, but individual CEO reputation as well.

 CEOs no longer sit in a quiet corner office.
-They’re not expected to keep a low profile, but rather get out in front of the company long before any crisis or scandal in everyday business.
+They’re not expected to keep a low profile, but rather get out in front of the company long before a scandal arises.
+They must play a primary role in crisis management.
 They’re expected to engage, and in engaging, we find more opportunities to influence reputation, for better or for worse.

 Overall, global executives attribute 45% of their company’s reputation to that of their CEO.
 That means a CEO’s reputation — whether for personal or business issues — makes up almost half of a company’s reputation.
 Further, global executives attribute 44% of their company’s market value to CEO reputation.

 A strong CEO reputation has the power to protect companies from crisis, generate positive media attention, and maintain goodwill that attracts and retains employees — and can even attract investors.
 In short, most people want to work with and believe in a company that has a CEO with a great reputation at the helm.

 This is a trend that isn’t going away.
 According to Weber Shandwick data, half of executives expect for CEO reputation to have even more of an impact on corporate reputation over the next few years.

 In many industries, CEO reputation is among the top drivers of company reputation.
 The quality of products and services typically comes first, followed by financial performance.
 But CEO reputation is often just as important as marketing and communication, innovation, and media reports.